dxe/dxesf-docs/docs/index.md

 ### 4.4.
 Ballot Election, Term of Office, Removal from Office

 Officers will be elected by ballot using [Reweighted Range Voting](https://www.rangevoting.org/RRV.html).
+Write-in votes are not permitted and shall not be counted.
+Each ballot for an office must include a "None of the above" option.
+To be elected, a candidate must score higher than "None of the above" under the reweighted range voting tally.

-Officers will serve for 2 years or until their successors are elected, and their term of office will begin at the close of the meeting at which they are elected.
+Terms are 2 years and begin at the close of the meeting at which the officer is elected.
+Officers continue to serve until their successors are elected.

+Core Members (4 seats): Up to 4 candidates may be elected.
+If fewer than 4 candidates are elected, the remaining seat(s) are vacant and may be filled under Section 4.6.
+Vacancies are permitted provided at least 1 Core Member is elected.
+If no Core Members are elected, all previous Core Members continue to serve until successors are elected.

 Officers may be removed from office at the will of the membership as provided in the parliamentary authority.

 ### 4.5.
 Office-Holding Limitations

 A member cannot hold more than 1 office at a time.

+### 4.6.
+Vacancies

+Vacancies in any office or seat may be filled by election of the membership at any regular or special meeting.

 ## 5. Meetings